What triggers a chargeable event on a bond, and how do you calculate any gain arising?

 Q: What are the tax consequences of a chargeable event gain on a bond?

-A: Types of ‘Event’ causing a Chargeable Event Gain are:
+A: Types of ‘event’ causing a chargeable event gain include:

-Surrender of the bond, whether in full or surrender of clusters
+Surrender of the bond, whether in full or surrender of segments.

-Q: How do you know if chargeable event gain has arisen?
+Q: How do you know if a chargeable event gain has arisen?

-A: Well, firstly you need to determine the circumstances causing the Chargeable Event.
-The type of event will determine the type of Chargeable Event Gain calculation required and, indeed, when the Chargeable Event Gain takes place.
-There are generally two types of Chargeable Event Gain calculation:
+A: Firstly you need to determine the circumstances causing the chargeable event.
+The type of event will determine the type of chargeable event gain calculation required and, indeed, when the chargeable event gain takes place.
+There are generally two types of chargeable event gain calculation:

 Q: What’s the difference between a final gain and an excess gain?

-An Excess Chargeable Event happens when withdrawals are made above a certain limit, but the bond continues with all the clusters/segments intact.
-Events such as part assignments for money or monies worth and regular or partial withdrawals in excess of the 5% tax deferred allowance are all Excess Chargeable Events.
+An excess chargeable event happens when withdrawals are made above a certain limit, but the bond continues with all the segments intact.
+Part assignments for money or monies worth, and regular or partial withdrawals in excess of the 5% tax deferred allowance are excess chargeable events.

-Q: Why is the excess gain so high when the bond has not made any profit?
+Q: Why is the excess gain so high when the bond might not made any profit?

-A: Chargeable Event legislation states that where withdrawals in the policy year exceed cumulative 5% allowances then a chargeable event gain will arise.
-It is important to remember that this bears no correlation to the economic performance of the bond.
+A: Chargeable event legislation states that where withdrawals in the policy year exceed cumulative 5% allowances then a chargeable event gain will arise.
+It is important to remember that this ‘mechanical’ calculation bears no correlation to the economic performance of the bond.